Currently there are three official wireless networks you will see broadcast on campus. Those three networks are...

 - The access point you are connected to has many other users also connected to it.

-Guests to the campus (or those who do not have a UCCS username and password) should first connect to the UCCS-Guest wireless network.
+Guests to the campus (such as parents or contractors) should first connect to the UCCS-Guest wireless network.
 Once connected, a web page should pop up providing you with various options for guest access.
 If a web page does not automatically pop up, simply launch a web browser of your choice.

 Wireless networks operate on two main bands: 2.4Ghz and 5Ghz.
 Early in its implementation wireless started on 2.4Ghz.
 Later implementations which are better and faster, utilize the 5Ghz band.
 However even today there are still many legacy devices on our networks, and even many new devices still use the 2.4Ghz band.